LoveDuckie/google-calendar-tool/README.md

 ---

-:warning: **NOTE:** :warning:  This was created in a couple of hours so please temper your expectations around code-quality and any potential issues that you might find.
+:warning: **NOTE:** :warning:  This was created in a couple of hours so please moderate your expectations around code-quality and any potential issues that you might find.

+## Why?

+This tool was built to answer the age-old question often asked by recruiters and employers when scheduling job interviews.

+> "What's your availability like?"

+Instead of laboriously formatting and reading my calendar for the following week, I thought it would instead be more appropriate to use a tool that would automate it for me.

+### Why not use a calendar scheduling tool, like Calendly?

+Surprisingly, some recruiters or employers don't like to use them or they would rather use their own in-house solution instead.
+This tool is meant to specifically solve instances where this problem might occur.

+Using this tool offers convenience and saves time for the prospective employer and the candidate (presumably you, the person reading this).

 ## Demonstration